nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

       custom changemode *1*

 #.
 On the bottom side of your development kit, locate the table describing the GPIO pin assignment to the LEDs.
+#.
 Read the numbers of the GPIO pins assigned to LED 1, 2, 3 or 4.

    For example, on the nRF52840DK, the LEDs are controlled by the pins ranging between P0.13 and P0.16.
-#.
    The LEDs on nRF5340DK and nRF52840DK are in the ``sink`` configuration.

-   To turn them on, you must set the respective pin's state to low to let the current flow through the LED, using the ``custom lsetgpio <pin> 0`` command, where ``<pin>`` is the number of the pin assigned for selected LED.
+#.
+To turn the LEDs on, set the respective pin's state to low to let the current flow through the LED, using the ``custom lsetgpio <pin> 0`` command, where ``<pin>`` is the number of the pin assigned for selected LED.

    See the following example for how to light up LED 1 on the nRF5340DK:

    .. parsed-literal::